About Us

 Who We Are

-Materia is a DLCL Focal (formerly Working) Unit on anthropodecentric thinking.
-Since 2014, the group has served as a platform for graduate and faculty research.
+The Anthropocene, the current geological era brought about by humans, entails more than technology and production; it also has epistemological and aesthetic underpinnings.
+Case in point, consider the imagined, aestheticized separation of nature and culture.
+So why keep on doing “humanities” as usual?
+Since 2014, the DLCL focal group materia has served as a platform for graduate and faculty research on comparative and Latin Americanist anthropodecentric thought—that is, approaches that decenter the human.
 Our meetings combine reading discussion, student presentations, and guest speakers.
-Regular workshop meetings include participants from ILAC and Comp Lit (the pillars of the group), as well as from English, MTL, German, Anthropology, and Music, among others.
+Workshops include participants from ILAC, CompLit, Art & Art History, English, MTL, German, Anthropology, Music, EALC, CLAS, among many others.
 We collaborate with several other groups on campus and correspond with similar projects in the Bay Area and elsewhere.
-Cognate courses, as well as completed and ongoing dissertation projects, speak to the continuing impact of the group.
+Cognate courses, as well as completed and ongoing dissertation and monograph projects, speak to the continuing impact of the group.

 Héctor Hoyos and Ximena Briceño